tillknuesting/litekv/README.md

 ## Technical Aspects
 ### Append-only Storage
-LiteKV stores data in an append-only manner, which means that new key-value pairs are always added to the end of the store, even when updating existing keys.
+LiteKV stores data in an append-only manner, which means that new key-value pairs are always added to the end of the store, even when updating and deleting existing keys.
 This approach provides better write performance and ensures that data remains intact even in the case of a crash or failure.
+Updating works because on
 ### Compaction
 As the store grows, it may accumulate duplicate or deleted entries, which can affect performance and memory usage.
 LiteKV provides a compaction feature that removes duplicates and deleted key-value pairs,